 If you don’t recognise the name, you may recognise the material by this picture.
-[Hint: it's not the timber, the door or the windows.]
+[It's not the timber, the door or the windows.]

 No?
 Read on.